Top 20 mistakes to avoid while traveling in Croatia

 6 … Or visiting just one island

 If time is short, visiting multiple islands in Croatia might be tough.
-However, if you have more than a week in Croatia, spend a day or two hopping across Croatia’s beautiful islands.
+But if you have more than a week in Croatia, spend a day or two hopping across Croatia’s beautiful islands.
 One of the best options is to purchase a tour that will take you to several islands on the same day.

 7. Thinking Croatia has sandy beaches

 Croatia’s coastline is mostly rocky, and while a handful of beaches have sand, for the most part, there are beaches with small pebbles that might require special shoes, as they can be tricky to walk on.
-Still you can rent a chair or sun lounger in many places to enjoy your stay instead of sitting on top of the pebbles.

 8. Not venturing off the beaten track